cltk/cltk/docs/greek.rst

    To use this feature, you currently need to copy the contents of `the CLTK Greek linguistic data repository <https://github.com/cltk/cltk_greek_linguistic_data>`_ into ``~/cltk_data``.
 A downloadable corpus will be added shortly.

-The CLTK's core comes with a Latin sentence tokenizer.
+The CLTK's core comes with a Greek sentence tokenizer.
 For more on it, or to make your own, see `the CLTK's Greek sentence tokenizer training set repository <https://github.com/cltk/greek_training_set_sentence>`_.

 To use the tokenizer, use the following commands: